ballerina-platform/module-ballerinax-googleapis.sheets/Package.md

 Java Development Kit (JDK) with version 11 is required.

 * Download the Ballerina [distribution](https://ballerinalang.org/downloads/) SLP8
-Ballerina Swan Lake Preview Version 8 is required.
+Ballerina Swan Lake Alpha 2 is required.

 * Instantiate the connector by giving authentication details in the HTTP client config.
 The HTTP client config has built-in support for BasicAuth and OAuth 2.0.
 Google Spreadsheet uses OAuth 2.0 to authenticate and authorize requests.
-The Google Spreadsheet connector can be minimally instantiated in the HTTP client config using the access token or the client ID, client secret, and refresh token.
+The Google Spreadsheet connector can be minimally instantiated in the HTTP client config using the client ID, client secret, and refresh token.
-    * Access Token
     * Client ID
     * Client Secret
     * Refresh Token